john-bv/Skyline/docs/README.md

 # Skyline

-A powerful message broker for Zeqa.
+A binary based message broker designed with an extensible protocol.

-Skyline is a powerful micro-service responsible for allowing zeqa to function seemlessly.
+Skyline is a powerful micro-service responsible for allowing multiple services and clients to communicate with each other.

-!> This code is still in development and is not ready for production use.
+### Why Skyline?
+Skyline is light-weight, fast, and easy to integrate into your existing projects, without adding unnecessary bloat and complexity.
+Skyline is designed to function as a multi-purpose message broker, meaning each service can be configured to handle a specific task on specific channels.

+Skyline also is designed to be clusterable, meaning you can run multiple instances of Skyline and have them communicate with each other.
+This allows you to scale your services horizontally, without having to worry about the complexity of load balancing.